wildboar-dev/GSearch/README.md

-# GSearch
+# GSearch #

-A basic demonstration of the PatchMatch stereo tool
+A quick demonstration of a Patch Match stereo matching tool.
+See article https://wildboar-dev.github.io/